 the raisin widows

-Like me, they are widows.
-Their dead spouse is a constant topic of conversation.
 I am surprised when I learn how long it has been since they lost their beloved husbands.
 In some cases it has been decades.
 Yet their wounds seem fresh and raw.

-When I first met PS, I was terribly lonely.
-His wife had died almost three years earlier.
-I asked him if he had ever considered dating.
+I was terribly lonely.
+I asked Patrick if he had ever considered dating.
 He told me that he had already had his Golden Years, and those days were over.
-He had settled into a solitary life.
+He had settled into a life of solitude.
 I asked him if Platinum Years might be possible.

 Divider